Optimizing Active Perception for Learning Simultaneous Viewpoint Selection and Manipulation with Diffusion Policy: Technical Details

 For the viewpoint arm, the orientation is determined by minimizing a viewpoint selection objective function, which consists of two main components: a viewpoint orientation objective term and a viewpoint stability objective term.

-The viewpoint orientation objective term measures the distance between the visual target $\mathbf{p_t}$ and its projection onto a line segment defined by the viewpoint position $\mathbf{p_v}$ and a distant point $\mathbf{p_f}$, located along the $z$ axis direction $\mathbf{w}_z$ at a fixed distance $\delta$:
+The viewpoint orientation objective term measures the distance between the visual target $\mathbf{p_t}$ and its projection onto a line segment defined by the viewpoint position $\mathbf{p_v}$ and a distant point $\mathbf{p_f}$, located along the $z$ axis direction $\mathbf{w}_z$:

+In practice, we set the distance factor $\delta$ to a large constant (e.g., 999) to ensure $\mathbf{p_f}$ is always sufficiently distant.

 To find this distance, the visual target $\mathbf{p_t}$ is projected onto the line segment using the clamped projection function:

 The line segment projection of $\mathbf{p_t}$ is then:

 The viewpoint orientation objective function is defined as: